-ARTICLE 12A - SICK LEAVE
+ARTICLE 12A - SICK LEAVE (EMPLOYEES NOT PARTICIPATING IN PTO)

-- Sick leave shall be earned by employees who choose not to participate in paid time off (PTO) at the rate of .046154 hours for each hour of service except that newly hired, re-employed or reinstated employees who have completed less than six (6) months of service, shall earn sick leave benefits at the rate of .030769 hours for each hour of service. - Section 2.
-Sick leave benefits shall only accrue when an employee is on compensated regular hours or, in accordance with state and federal laws, is on approved military leave. - Section 3.
-An employee may accumulate seven hundred twenty (720) hours of sick leave.
+- Section 1.
+Sick leave shall be earned by full-time employees who choose not to participate in paid time off (PTO) at the rate of .046154 hours for each hour of service except that newly hired, re-employed or reinstated employees who have completed less than six (6) months of service, shall earn sick leave benefits at the rate of .030769 hours for each hour of service. - Section 2.
+Sick leave benefits shall only accrue when an employee is on compensated regular hours or, in accordance with state and federal laws, is on approved military leave. - An employee may accumulate seven hundred twenty (720) hours of sick leave.
 For every eight (8) hours of sick leave accumulated in excess of seven hundred twenty (720) hours, the employee will be given credit for four (4) hours of additional vacation and four (4) hours of sick leave.
 Sick leave shall be charged off only for hours that would normally have been worked. - Section 4.
-Upon termination of employment in good standing of any regular employee, such employee shall be paid for his/her accumulated unused sick leave at the employee's base pay rate subject to the limitations on severance payment stated in the Article herein titled "Severance Pav." - Section 5.
-An employee may utilize his/her allowance of sick leave for absences necessitated by inability to perform the duties of his/her position by reason of illness or injury, by necessity for medical care or dental care, or by exposure to contagious disease under circumstances in which the health of employees with whom he/she is associated or members of the public with whom he/she deals would be endangered by his/her attendance on duty, or by illness in his/her immediate family for such periods as his/her absence is necessary subject to certification by medical authority.
+Upon complete termination of employment in good standing of any permanent employee, such employee shall be paid for their accumulated unused sick leave at the employee's base pay rate subject to the limitations on severance payment stated in the Article herein titled "Severance Pay." - An employee may utilize their allowance of sick leave on the basis of application therefor approved by the EMPLOYER for absences necessitated by inability to perform the duties of their position by reason of illness or injury, mental health status, by necessity for medical care or dental care, or by exposure to contagious disease under circumstances in which the health of employees with whom they are associated or members of the public with whom they deal would be endangered by their attendance on duty, or by illness in his/her immediate family for such periods as their absence is necessary subject to certification by medical authority.